grocco/Sociology-Simulation/README.md

 ## Fundamental Questions

 What can be considered a safe threshold on the ratio of non vaccinated people, given the disease and the society under study?
-How much effort shall be invested in vaccination campaigns given the refusal trend?
+How much effort shall be invested in vaccination campaigns given the extent of the refusal trend?

 (At the end of the project you want to find the answer to these questions)